NC Medicine

 However, the pharmacy and dentistry degree programmes are only a limited alternative, as they also have a high NC.
 Bachelor's degree programmes with specialisations such as biomedicine or emergency services can be a good option, however.

-Under certain circumstances, it may then be possible to go on to study medicine after completing the degree programme, as the specialist knowledge acquired in the first degree programme makes it easier to gain admission.
+It may then be possible to go on to study medicine after completing your degree, as the specialised knowledge acquired during your first degree makes it easier to gain admission.

 Universities abroad as an alternative